Welcome back to Caseon!

 Stay ahead of the curve—don’t miss out on the insights that could transform your legal practice!

-As per the case facts the original writ petitioners challenged Section a of the Delhi Land Reforms Act as unconstitutional arguing it violated fundamental rights under the Indian Constitution The
+As per the case facts, the original writ petitioners challenged Section 50(a) of the Delhi Land Reforms Act, 1954, as unconstitutional, arguing it violated fundamental rights under the Indian Constitution.